Why women only?

 Do I need prior knowledge of map reading and compass use?

 For most of our courses you do not need any prior knowledge.
-For the NNAS Silver Level, the Compass Skills for the Hills and the Pennine Way Day you should have a good level of map reading but do not require previous knowledge of using a compass.
+For the NNAS Silver Level and the Compass Skills for the Hills you should have a good level of map reading but do not require previous knowledge of using a compass.

 Do I need insurance?